-Ask most UK householders which tap finish they’d specify for a new kitchen and I’d pretty much guarantee that the question would be met firstly with a blank look, and then the question right back at you in a tone which implies you’re a complete idiot : “Which finish?”
+Ask most UK householders which tap finish they’re choosing for their new kitchen and I’ll pretty much guarantee that the question will be met firstly with a blank look, and then the question right back at you in a tone which implies you’re a complete idiot : “What do you mean, which ‘finish’?”

 Yes, finish.
-Because no longer is there simply the minuscule UK choice of polished chrome or brushed nickel…. the times they are a changin’.
-The UK Pinterest crew can at last have their lusted after US inspired brass, bronze and copper, those with factory fixations can get fixed up with matt or nickel black and neutral aficionados can order their taupe taps.
+Because no longer is there simply the minuscule UK choice of polished chrome or brushed steel…. the times they are a changin’.
+The UK Pinterest crew can at last have their lusted after US inspired brass, bronze and copper.
+Those with industrial factory fixations can get fixed up with matt black or aged nickel, and neutral afficionados can order their taupe taps.

-Interesting taps were everywhere at KBB.
-The lead image and the first three below are from Danish company Vaucets and their brassware was beyond cool.
+Interesting taps were noticeable all over KBB.
+The lead image and the first three below are from Danish company Faucets, their brassware was beyond cool.
 Black rubber, lustrous brass and rich coppers drew me in like a moth to a flame.
-Such good prices too, check them out.
-I’d a long conversation (for a trade show) with a lovely guy on the stand about the company ethos – very environmentally conscious – and high levels of accountability during the manufacturing process to ensure top quality.
+Such good prices too, do check them out.
+I had a long chat (for a trade show) with a lovely guy on the stand about the company ethos – very environmentally conscious – and high levels of accountability during the manufacturing process to ensure top quality.
 They’re currently looking for UK distributors and I expect to see them in style mags very soon.

 That black matt rubber one?
 So deliciously tactile and I also liked the idea to mix materials by using the back on the base and the gold / copper for the spout.
 This was a choice made by a couple of the companies at the show and one which creates a really interesting visual effect for designers.I loved this Carron Phoenix brass kitchen tap, currently only a prototype designed to gather feedback at trade shows.
 It’s just gorgeous right?
 I can’t decide between the all brass one or the one white ceramic handles.
 I tried sneaking it into my handbag whilst they were busy with customers but Mr M made me stop being naughty #sowantthattap.Or maybe black’s more your thing?This angular Blanco version above worked brilliantly with the graphite sink (more on those soon).
 Looking at this I can’t even imagine why someone would want to put a chrome tap on a charcoal sink, or have a steel sink with one of these taps, can you?